 The fund has the right to lend securities in order to streamline management.
-The below section "Techniques and instruments (securities lending) and management of collateral" contains a description of: the reason for the loan; which assets are subject to lending; the scope of the loan (maximum and expected); which counterparties the fund lends to, including terms; potential conflicts of interest; risk and risk management around lending; and how revenue from lending affects the fund's return.
+The below section "Techniques and instruments (securities lending) and management of collateral" contains a description of: the reason for the loan; contains a description of: the reason for the loan; which assets are subject to lending; the scope of the loan (maximum and expected); which counterparties the fund lends to, including terms; potential conflicts of interest; risk and risk management around lending; and how revenue from lending affects the fund's return.